vilst3r/auto-dev-setup/README.md

-# auto-dev-setup
+# OSX-Dev-Bootstrap

-Python script to replicate personal development environment across any machine with proper packaging, editor profiles & settings.
-OSX machine environment only.
+Python script to replicate your personal development environment across any OSX machine with proper packaging, editor profiles & settings.
 This is currently partially personalized to my settings, feel free to use, fork or extend this however you wish.

 # Requirements
-- `Python3` to run the executable scripts
+- `Python-3.6 or above` to run the executable scripts
 - Latest version of `pip3` otherwise the script requires a second run to complete
     - Run `pip3 install -r requirements` to fetch all script dependencies